-Today, studies on kava show it to have benefits for treating stress and anxiety, depression, inflammation, insomnia, and other ailments.
+Today, studies on kava show it to have benefits for treating occasional stress and, and other ailments.
 The inhabitants of the islands knew about the mood-enhancing qualities of the plant and its many medicinal properties.

 Captain Cook and his crew failed to understand the medicinal potential of the kava root.
 Cook wrote about it pretty unfavorably, merely criticizing its taste and claiming that it was prepared “in the most disgustful manner.”